unstoppabledomains/dot-crypto/ARCHITECTURE.md

 ### Retrieving all records

 Current Resolver allows one to retrieve all crypto records of a domain.
 However, due to some limitation of Ethereum Technology and gas price optimizations on management, it comes with a significant performance downside requiring one to do at least 3 queries to blockchain.
-In case when a domain has 1000+ records or large records changing history, it can require more.
+In case when a domain has 1000+ records or large records changes history, it can require more.

 TODO: describe the algorithm